Meet Our Team

 Johanna’s role at Infinity is to help keep things running smoothly behind-the-scenes.
-She assists with intakes, marketing, communications, and general administration of the practice.
+She assists with intakes, billing, marketing, communications, and general administration of the practice.
 If you call the intake/general line you will most likely speak with Johanna, whose goal is to make sure that each client feels supported and comfortable in starting the therapy process.

-Johanna graduated from Alma College with a BA in Dance with a French minor.
+Johanna has a bachelor of arts degree in dance with a french minor from Alma College in MI.
 Her dance training instilled in her discipline, attention to detail, creative problem solving skills, and a sense of joy.
 She has years of experience as a performing artist and dance instructor.
-More recently, her professional experience has been in the administrative realm, and has included work in office settings, development and donor relations, and property management.
+More recently, her career has led to a focus on administrative work in humanitarian organizations, where she can use her skills for the higher purpose of serving others.